-The remedy of foreclosure is available in the event of a borrower’s monetary default (nonpayment) or technical default (e.g., failure to pay taxes or keep the property insured) on a secured real estate lien note.
+The remedy of foreclosure is available in the event of a borrower’s monetary default (non-payment) or technical default (e.g., failure to pay taxes or keep the property insured).
 In order to determine if there has been a default, the loan documents—the note, the deed of trust, the loan agreement, and so forth—should be carefully examined.
 Notice and opportunity to cure requirements contained in these documents and applicable statutes must be strictly followed if a foreclosure is to be valid.

 Foreclosures may be judicial (ordered by a court following a judgment in a lawsuit) or non-judicial (“on the courthouse steps”).
 These two remedies cannot be pursued simultaneously.
 Kaspar v.
 Keller, 466 S.W.2d 326, 328 (Tex.App.—Waco 1971, writ ref’d n.r.e.).
-Most foreclosures in Texas are nonjudicial.
-These are governed by chapter 51 of the Property Code and are held on the first Tuesday of each month between 10 a.m. and 4 p.m. at a designated spot at or near the county courthouse.
+Most foreclosures in Texas are non-judicial.
+These are governed by Chapter 51 of the Property Code and are held on the first Tuesday of each month between 10 a.m. and 4 p.m. at a designated spot (usually at or near the county courthouse).
 The effect of foreclosure is to cut off and eliminate junior liens, including mechanic’s liens, but not tax obligations.

 Notices of foreclosure sales of a residential homestead must be filed with the county clerk and posted (usually on a bulletin board in the lobby of the courthouse) at least 21 calendar days prior to the intended foreclosure date.
 Notices are entitled “Notice of Trustee’s Sale” or “Notice of Substitute Trustee’s Sale.”
 They provide information about the debt, the legal description of the property, and designate a three-hour period during which the sale will be held.
 In larger metropolitan areas there are foreclosure listing services which publish a monthly list of properties posted for foreclosure.